Dennis Edwards: 1984–1989: Solo career, third stint with the Temptations

 In the spring of 1984, Motown re-launched Edwards's solo career, with the hit single "Don't Look Any Further", a duet with Siedah Garrett.
-The album of the same name reached number on the R&B chart and included the radio singles "(You're My) Aphrodisiac" and "Just Like You".
+The album of the same name reached number two on the R&B chart and included the radio singles "(You're My) Aphrodisiac" and "Just Like You".
 When asked of his potential second album, Edwards told the New York Daily News he had hoped to record a cover of Otis Redding's "Try a Little Tenderness" and a potential duet with Aretha Franklin.
 In 1985, his follow-up album Coolin' Out featured such a cover and a moderately successful title single.
 Shortly after, Temptations member Ron Tyson had seen Edwards performing in a Philadelphia night club, but discussions about Edwards' potential second return went nowhere.

 In 1987, Woodson was fired after arriving late for shows, and Edwards was brought back once again.
 The Temptations recorded the album entitled Together Again, featuring the hit single "I Wonder Who She's Seeing Now".
 Edwards left the group for a third and final time to join Ruffin and Kendricks; he was again replaced by Woodson in 1989.
 That same year, Edwards was inducted into the Rock and Roll Hall of Fame as a member of The Temptations.